GreyKeenan/dukesup/index.md

 Drawing
 --------------------------------------------------

-You can draw up to 2 cards, ensuring that your hand does not exceed 4 cards.
+Start your turn by drawing up to 2 cards, ensuring that your hand does not exceed 4 cards.
 You may draw from your draw pile or your discard pile, but not both in the same turn.

 If your draw pile is empty, shuffle your discard pile into a new draw pile.